Bike Tours 101

 Student 2 - The only way to accommodate this issue is for Westerners to give up their life styles.
 This is not likely to happen so therefore the workers will continue to work in poor conditions and our society and ecosystem will become more a disaster.

 Student 3- The Otesha project aims to fix that: bring fair wages, working conditions and form unions for those that have the short end of the stick in the production chain.

 All three students make valid points, and Otesha workshops are designed to create critical dialogue within our teams and with our hosts and audiences.
-Workshops are tour specific – exploring the role of corn in our food system and the importance of biodiversity, digging into the life cycle of a banana as it makes its way from seed to mouth and the uses of fair trade, or expanding our awareness of water as a right and a commodity with solution based discussion a focal point.
-Staff mentor volunteers in facilitating the workshops at the very beginning of tour during Training Week.
+Workshops are tour-specific – exploring the role of corn in our food system and the importance of biodiversity, digging into the life cycle of a banana as it makes its way from seed to mouth and the uses of fair trade, or expanding our awareness of water as a right and a commodity with solution-based discussion a focal point.
+Staff will mentor volunteers in facilitating the workshops at the very beginning of tour during Training Week.

 Each Otesha tour is a unique and amazing experience.
 No two teams of volunteers are the same.
 We consider skills, experience and balance when building a team.
 We ask that people be open to the opportunity to participate in the team that they are offered a position within.
-In 2014, there's only one tour on offer, so your decision is easy!
-In past and future years, the Application Form asks you to indicate which tours you would be willing to join.
+The Application Form asks you to indicate which tours you would be willing to join.
 You'll need to consider:

 - Location: First and foremost, we encourage you to join a team in your region to reduce carbon emissions that are produced by traveling to and from the program.

 - Tour Type: